Orange-OpenSource/YACassandraPDO/README.md

 # Introduction

-PDO driver for Cassandra CQL.
+PDO driver implementation for Cassandra CQL.

 This repository is a fork of: https://code.google.com/a/apache-extras.org/p/cassandra-pdo/ We cloned it on GitHub because the original project seemed to be dead.